Selling Your Fleece

 UK Alpaca specialises in British alpaca yarns with full provenance.
-All the fleece we use comes from alpacas farmed in Britain.
+All the fleece we use comes from alpacas farmed in Britain and Ireland.
 We want to buy as much fleece as possible as happily demand is greater than supply.

 £3 a kilo for coloured fine grade un-skirted fleeces.